 By avoiding touch, QR codes help to protect customers and employees.

-Buyers can scan a code and pay their bills instantly from their mobile devices.
+Buyers can scan a code and pay their bills instantly from mobile devices.

 Staff at restaurants and stores no longer have to handle credit cards or cash, and servers will receive contactless tips from customers.